 When global mining companies source local goods and services, they unearth vital economic and social benefits for host communities.

-Mining Shared Value equips the mining sector and its key stakeholders with techniques to maximize local sourcing of goods and services.
-This is achieved through a threefold strategy:
+Mining Shared Value equips the mining sector and its key stakeholders with tools and resources to maximize local sourcing of goods and services.
+This is achieved through a threefold strategy

 The shared benefits.

 According to a report by World Gold Council, the significant economic impact of mining operations means that procurement can be a major driver of economic growth in host countries.
 Procurement spending generally makes up the single largest expenditure of any mining operation – often greater than government taxes, employee wages, and paid salaries combined.